 - Optional Practical Training (OPT) is a special employment authorization that provides F-1 students with an opportunity to work in the United States for up to 12 months, earning money in a position related to their academic field of study.

-- You are eligible to apply for OPT if you meet the following criteria:
+- You may be eligible to apply for OPT if you meet all of the following criteria:

-- You are an IELP student currently in F-1 status.
+- You are a Global Business Program or Global IT Foundations Program student currently in F-1 status.

-- You have been enrolled as a full-time student in the Global Business Program for three consecutive quarters (nine months) and will complete the program by the date the OPT approval begins.
+- You have been enrolled as a full-time student in the Global Business Program or Global IT Foundations Program for three consecutive quarters (nine months) and will complete the program by the date the OPT approval begins.

 - You are less than 90 days from your completion date for the Global Business Program.